hfloyd/Dragonfly.Umbraco10.Theming/README.md

 This allows you to store the basic renderers all together outside of the Themes for reuse across Themes.

+## Theme Conventions ##

+Any folder in the root "Themes" folder will have its name uses as an available Theme, except for folders which start with a tilda (~), which will be ignored by the Theme Picker.

+Any css file in the "Themes/~CssOverrides" folder will be available in the CSS Picker.

+### Views ###
+The Views folder in your Theme is where all customized View files should go.
+Just like in the main Umbraco-provided Views folder, you can have a "Partials" subfolder, etc. When a page is routed to its View, the Theme folder will be checked first, and if a matching file is not found there, it will default to the file in the primary Views folder (so make sure **all** your templates do have a file in the primary Views folder - even if it is blank).

+### Assets ###

+You can organize your assets folder however you like, but keep in mind that certain ThemeHelper functions rely upon knowing where the CSS and JS files are located.
+If you can standardize across all your themes, and make sure the AppSettings reflects your folder structure, that would be best.
+The config values represent the path once inside the '/MY_THEME/Assets/' folder:

+    "DragonflyTheming": {
+		...
+		"ThemedAssetsCssFolder": "css",
+        "ThemedAssetsJsFolder": "js"
+		...
+    }

+If you have shared CSS/JS files (such as libraries, CSS frameworks, etc.) you can use web root relative folders (such as the Umbraco defaults "css" and "scripts" - which are available in the back-office) to hold those files, and reference them directly in your themed templates.

+You can also have default fallback versions of certain CSS/JS files in the shared folders, if desired.
+Just make sure the config knows about your defaults:

+    "DragonflyTheming": {
+		...
+		"FallbackAssetsCssFolder": "~/css",
+        "FallbackAssetsJsFolder": "~/scripts",
+        ...
+    }

+### Config Files ###

+If you have theme-specific configuration files of whatever type, they can be added to a Theme folder in a subfolder named "Configs".
+You should also provide a default fall-back version of any config file you plan to call in a folder in the "Themes" root named "~DefaultConfigs".

+You can get either the current theme's config file, or the default, if none exists in the current theme in your custom code using `GetFinalThemePath()` with `Theming.PathType.Configs` (or use the shortcut - `GetThemedConfigFilePath()`).

-## Changes from v7/v8 Version ##
+## Changes from v7/v8 Version to v10 Version##
 If you are updating an Umbraco site which was previously using Dragonfly Theming, there are a few things you might want to know that have changed.

-In terms of the code itself, there was some refactoring as well as bringing it into line with ASP.Net Core / Umbraco 10 best-practices (specifically better use of IoC Dependency Injection).
+In terms of the code itself, there was some refactoring as well as bringing it into line with ASP.Net Core / Umbraco 10 best-practices (specifically better use of IoC / Dependency Injection).
+I've also added many more configurations for things which were otherwise hard-coded (such as folder locations, etc.).

-Some things you will need to be aware of while updating your Themes, etc.:
+Some things you will need to be aware of while updating your Themes and any custom code for v10:

 - The static "ThemeHelper" has been converted to a non-static "ThemeHelperService".
 You will need to inject it into your views like this: `@inject ThemeHelperService ThemeHelper` (Put this into "_ViewImports.cshtml" and you won't have to add it to every View manually.)
+- The HtmlHelpers and UrlHelpers have been moved to their own static Extensions class, so they are available as before, except you will now need to pass in the ThemeHelperService. ex: `@Url.ThemedAsset(ThemeHelper, thisTheme, "images/favicon.ico")`
+- The HtmlHelpers `RequiresThemedCss(}`, `RequiresThemedJs()`, `RequiresThemedCssFolder()`, and `RequiresThemedJsFolder()` have been removed, since ClientDependency has been swapped out for Smidge.
+Take a look at the provided "_Master.cshtml" file (in the "Themes/~CopyForNewTheme/Views" folder) for example code using Smidge.
+You can also use whatever bundling framework you prefer, since now helpers are available to return themed file and folder paths.
+- All the included example Razor files have been updated as well, so if you are confused about anything, take a look at the contents of the "Themes/~CopyForNewTheme" folder, as well as "/Views/Partials/Grid/Bootstrap3WithTheming.cshtml" and "/Views/MacroPartials/~ExampleThemedMacro.cshtml"